 Electronica = next musical phase?

-definitely be roughly classified as dance-y/electronica-y (I mean, her Wikipedia entry classifies her as such).
+We're seeing some of the early pioneers of this with Lady Gaga's music.
+Her music--admittedly fucking bizarre--can definitely be roughly classified as dance-y/electronica-y (I mean, her Wikipedia entry classifies her as such).
 Here is her latest offering, "Bad Romance":

 Two weeks ago, Owl City's first mainstream single "Fireflies" topped the Billboard Hot 100.
 Owl City is without a doubt electronicky ... and catchy.
 I first heard the "Fireflies" song on the radio and went mad-crazy when the DJ didn't name the song or artist upon the song's completion.
 It wasn't until I heard the song a few more times on the radio before I was able to find out these details.